chrisdruidman/eve-trading-assistant/README.md

 API Endpoints:

 - `POST /api/suggestions/run` — body: `{ "budget": number, "options"?: {...}, "maxPages"?: number }`
-    - Runs a pass: ingests market snapshots for Jita, computes suggestions with the Anthropic baseline, persists to SQLite, and returns `{ run, counts, usage }`.
+    - Runs a pass: ingests market snapshots for Jita, computes suggestions with the Anthropic baseline, persists to SQLite, and returns `{ run, counts, usage, esi }`.
+    - `esi` contains telemetry for the ESI client during the run: `{ requests, cache_hits_304, retries, error_limit_remain, error_limit_reset }`.
 - `GET /api/suggestions?run_id=...&page=1&limit=50` — lists suggestions for a run (or the latest run when `run_id` is omitted), with pagination metadata.

 Frontend: